Jonathan Pollard: Investigation

-Prior to Pollard's plea bargain, the U.S. government began preparing a multi-count criminal indictment against him, which included drug offences and tax fraud along with espionage.
-The government alleged that Pollard used classified documents to unsuccessfully broker an arms deal with the governments of South Africa, Argentina, and Taiwan.
-FBI investigators also determined that Pollard met with three Pakistanis and an Iranian foreigner in an attempt to broker arms in 1985.
-Pollard eventually cooperated with investigators in exchange for a plea agreement for leniency for himself and his wife.
-Israel said initially that Pollard worked for an unauthorized rogue operation, a position they maintained for more than ten years.
-They finally agreed to cooperate with the investigation in exchange for immunity for the Israelis involved.
+Prior to Pollard's plea bargain, the U.S. sent a delegation of diplomats and prosecutors under Abraham Sofaer, Legal Advisor to the United States State Department, to Israel to conduct an investigation on Pollard's spying activity.
+Israel said initially that Pollard worked for an unauthorized rogue operation, which they maintained for more than ten years.

+Sofaer arbitrated a deal whereby Israel was supposed to provide all material information about Pollard's activities and the names of all the people with whom he interacted in exchange for immunity for all the individuals involved except for Pollard himself.
 When asked to return the stolen material, the Israelis reportedly supplied only a few dozen less sensitive documents.
 At the time, the Americans knew that Pollard had passed tens of thousands of documents.
+Due to incomplete document disclosure, the deal was revised under Sofaer to enable Israel to comply with the agreement, on pain of Americans vacating the agreement and depriving the Israelis of immunity.
+Although Israel produced more documents thereafter, they ultimately still did not comply with the terms of the agreement.

 The Israelis created a schedule designed to wear the American investigators down, including many hours per day of commuting in blacked-out buses on rough roads, and frequent switching of buses, leaving them without adequate time to sleep, and preventing them from sleeping on the commute.
 The identity of Pollard's original handler, Sella, was withheld.
 All questions had to be translated into Hebrew and answered in Hebrew, and then translated back into English, even though all the parties spoke perfect English.
-The Commander Jerry Agee remembers that, even as he departed the airport, airport security made a point of informing him that "you will never be coming back here again."
+The Commander Jerry Agee remembers that, even as he departed the airport, airport security informed him that "you will never be coming back here again".
 After his return to the US, Agee found various items had been stolen from his luggage.
 The abuse came not only from the guards and officials, but also the Israeli media.